Consultant Physicist,TTP plc

 EPSRC-funded policy intern at CSaP (September-December 2018)

-Ben is a third year PhD student studying quantum states of light at Imperial College.
-His work involves trapping light in spaces one billionth of the size of a drop of water, and studying how to make new, interesting, and potentially useful states of light by changing the exact details of how the light is trapped.
-The work is mainly experimental, but Ben also does some theory and simulation work, and has been working with collaborators in Oxford to make specialist mirrors for trapping the light.
+Ben completed his PhD studying quantum states of light at Imperial College in 2020.
+His work involved trapping light in spaces one billionth of the size of a drop of water, and studying how to make new, interesting, and potentially useful states of light by changing the exact details of how the light is trapped.
+The work is mainly experimental but Ben also does some theory and simulation work, and has been working with collaborators in Oxford to make specialist mirrors for trapping the light.

-Ben was originally motivated to undertake this intership by asking the question "why do we do the research that we do?"
+Ben was originally motivated to undertake a policy internship at CSaP by asking the question "why do we do the research that we do?"
 He found that this was a rich question, with many diverse stakeholders, from research practitioners to policy makers to the general public, all of whom approach it from a different angle.
-This lead him into being interested in how information and expertise pass between policy makers and academics.
-After his PhD, Ben wants to work at the interface of physics research and the wider world, be that on the research side or the rest of the world side!
+This led him to be interested in how information and expertise pass between policy makers and academics.